 Our observation is that during a DDoS attack, bad traffic contends limited resources, such as the packet scheduling, the link bandwidth etc, with the good traffic.
 However, currently the router cannot distinguish the "good" from the "bad".
 I4 precisely addresses this limitation.
-In the following we show how knowledge learned from information exchanged would help mitigate the effects of DDoS attacks.
+In the following we show what information and how exchange of this information would help mitigate the effects of DDoS attacks.